python/cpython/Doc/howto/advocacy.rst

 They're practically nonexistent.
-Consult the :file:`Misc/COPYRIGHT` file in the source distribution, or the section :ref:`history-and-license` for the full language, but it boils down to three conditions.
+Consult the :file:`Misc/COPYRIGHT` file in the source distribution, or the section :ref:`history-and-license` for the full language, but it boils down to three conditions:

 * You have to leave the copyright notice on the software; if you don't include the source code in a product, you have to put the copyright notice in the